-The Cadenza’s introduction is a significant one for this Hyundai subsidiary.
-The brand that once sold mainly small and inexpensive cars has gradually expanded its lineup to include a variety of smartly styled vehicles that look nothing like their Hyundai counterparts.
-The Cadenza is a prime example of this philosophy.
-It’s similar in size and shares the same stretched architecture as the Hyundai Azera.
-Rock-star stylist Peter Schreyer’s efforts have yielded a subtle-looking sedan that conveys a greater sense of class and polish than the Azera’s trendier looks.
-Clearly the Cadenza is Kia’s attempt to gain favor with more mature buyers who place pampering content atop their must-have criteria.
-The interior design work is equally low-key, but is right in step with most luxury-oriented models.
+This former small-car specialist still remains strong in that department, but in recent years has branched out with a couple of full-size sedans that are anything but modest.
+The Cadenza is similar in size and shares the same stretched architecture as the Hyundai Azera.
+Clearly the Cadenza is meant to gain favor with more mature buyers who place pampering content atop their must-have criteria.
+The interior is low-key, but is right in step with many other luxury-oriented sedans.
 The hardware and trim are first-rate, the big and round gauges are easy to read and the steering wheel is comfortably thick.
-There’s no shortage of dashboard and steering wheel switches and buttons to fiddle with, but at least they’re clearly marked.
-The start button controls a 3.3-liter V6 with 293 horsepower and 255 pound-feet of torque.
-Initially, the Azera-based engine balks at being pushed too hard, likely in the interests of maintaining its 19-mpg city and 28-mpg highway rating (using regular-grade gasoline).
-Pushed hard enough, it will gather itself up and push you back into your seat.
-Connected to the V6 is a six-speed automatic transmission with steering-wheel-mounted paddle shifters.
+There’s no shortage of dashboard and steering-wheel switches and buttons to fiddle with, but at least they’re clearly marked.
+The start button controls a 3.3-liter V6 with 293 horsepower and 255 pound-feet of torque, which is hooked to a six-speed automatic transmission with steering-wheel-mounted paddle shifters.
 Although seemingly tailored for older buyers, the car’s “sport-tuned” suspension is somewhat firmer than that of some competitors.
 Content-wise, the Cadenza certainly has its luxury game going on.
 Base models pile on the goodies with a leather-fitted interior, 10-way power-adjustable driver’s seat, dual-zone climate control with front- and rear-seat ventilation, navigation system with eight-inch touch-screen display, rear camera with backup warning and a 550-watt Infinity-brand sound system.
-To that you can add Luxury and/or Technology packages, the latter including 19-inch wheels (18-inchers are standard) plus a feature that Kia calls hydrophobic front side windows that will repel water, such as during a rainstorm.
-You can check it out on Youtube.com and see it in action.
+To that you can add Luxury and/or Technology packages, the latter of which has 19-inch wheels (18-inchers are standard) plus a feature that Kia calls “hydrophobic” front side windows that will repel water.